Nursing Home Resident Transfers and Injuries

 Extremity Fractures: Transfer injuries can also result in painful arm and leg fractures.

-Sprains, Cuts, and Bruises: While these injuries can appear less serious than other transfer injuries, sprains, cuts, and bruises can still cause significant pain and discomfort for residents.
+Sprains, Cuts, and Bruises: While these injuries can present as less serious than other injuries, sprains, cuts, and bruises can still cause significant pain and discomfort for residents.

 Identifying Transfer Injuries